kachristensen/Current-Dnd-Campaigns/Session Notes/18 -  Maghaven II (8-24-25).md

 		- I gave the dress back, it was worth 200g.
 Gideon said he'd give us a 10% discount in the future.
 - Sewers
 	- Molly let us in, waiting for us at the entrance.
 Lewis cast Warding Bond on Rem.
 Valindra changed Wuffi to an Acid type, green now.
-	- Avoided a gelatinous cube, fought some otyughs and an ooze
+	- Avoided a gelatinous cube, fought some otyughs and a black pudding.
+Lewis cast spirit guardians.